 Brewing Options

-From what I can gather, the SMEG coffee machine allows you to brew anywhere from two cups to a full 10 cup carafe of coffee.
+The SMEG coffee machine allows you to brew anywhere from two cups to a full 10-cup carafe of coffee.
 There’s also a 4 Cups button, which allows you to fill the water reservoir, but brew a smaller amount of coffee.

 Although I’m not a fan of the keep warm function, at least SMEG has included an anti drip system, which is essentially a valve on the bottom of the filter basket.
 This reduces the risk of coffee dripping onto the hot plate, which smells awful and is really hard to clean up.